effector/effector/docs/typescript/usage-with-effector-react.md

 ## Usage with `effector-react`

-While Effector React is a separate library from effector itself, it is commonly used with react.
-For this reason, we will go through how Effector React works with TypeScript using the same example used previously in this section.
+While `effector-react` is a separate library from effector itself, it is commonly used with react.
+For this reason, we will go through how effector React works with TypeScript using the same example used previously in this section.

 Events and effects you can use directly in yours components and to get access